vespa-engine/blog/_posts/2023-08-10-bge-embedding-models-in-vespa-using-bfloat16.md

 “passage: “ like with the E5 models.
-Since we configure the [Vespa Huggingface embedder](https://docs.vespa.ai/en/embedding.html#huggingface-embedder) to normalize the vectors, we can also use the optimized prenormalized-angular distance-metric for the nearest neighbor search [distance-metric](https://docs.vespa.ai/en/reference/schema-reference.html#distance-metric).
+Since we configure the [Vespa Huggingface embedder](https://docs.vespa.ai/en/embedding.html#huggingface-embedder) to normalize the vectors, we use the optimized `prenormalized-angular` distance-metric for the nearest neighbor search [distance-metric](https://docs.vespa.ai/en/reference/schema-reference.html#distance-metric).